-Most antivirus companies now offer apps for keeping smartphones and tablets free of malicious code with apps for Android, iOS and Windows Mobile devices.
+Most antivirus companies now offer virus protection apps for keeping smartphones and tablets free of malicious code with apps for Android, iOS and Windows Mobile devices.
 You can use one antivirus brand on your computer and another on your mobile devices if you like.

 People who should use antivirus software